66,395 bells

 Nintendo DS Lite: The second generation of the Nintendo DS handheld line, which Animal Crossing: Wild World can run on.

-Nintendo DSi: The third generation of the Nintendo DS handheld line, which Animal Crossing: Wild World can run on.
+Nintendo DSi: The third generation of the Nintendo DS handheld line, in which Animal Crossing: Wild World can run on.

 Orange Star: Given to those who have donated money to ACC.
 They disappear one year after the money has been donated.